TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-dashboard-api/data-graphs-api.md

 --data '{
     "type": "asyncapi",
     "data": "{\"apisync\": \"v3.0.0\", \"info\": {}
-    <TO SIMPLIFY, WE HOW ONLY THE FIRST FEW LINES FROM THE ASYNC API DOCUMENT>}"
+    <TO SIMPLIFY, WE SHOW ONLY THE FIRST FEW LINES FROM THE ASYNC API DOCUMENT>}"
 }'
 ```